 Decades later, a monument has been created to commemorate the censored books under the guidance of Argentine artist Marta Minujín.
 The monument is designed to look like the full-scale replica of the Parthenon2 in Athens, which has become one of the world’s most visited monuments.

 The meaning of the work

 The enormous sculpture is situated in Germany and was created entirely out of censored contemporary books.
 The symbolism of the monument is striking as it was designed to contrast political repressions.
-The monument was also built to symbolize the aesthetic and political ideal of the world’s first democracy which was situated in Greece.
+The artwork was also built to symbolize the aesthetic and political ideal of the world’s first democracy, which was situated in Greece.

 Why was it created?

 The Parthenon of Books was created as part of the documenta art festival in Kassel, Germany, which is now in its 14th year this year.
 The documenta was first established in 1955 in a bid to support German contemporary artists, who were often unable to create art as a result of restrictive fascist policies3.
 Minujín used a total 100,000 books to create the monument.

 The novels and books used to complete the Parthenon were secured to the steel structure using plastic sheeting, protecting them from the natural elements while allowing natural sunlight to filter through the massive building.

 The monument is located on the same site where thousands of books were burned in the fascist-inspired campaign4; therefore, the site has a lot of significance for the locals of the city of Kassel as well as for everyone that was affected by the fascist campaign.